-Out-of-Pocket Annual Maximum - the Cost Sharing total that you may be responsible for under this Booklet for most medical and prescription costs.
-Benefit Period maximums or lifetime maximums under this Booklet will still apply, even if you have satisfied your Out-of-Pocket Annual Maximum.
+Out-of-Pocket Annual Maximum - the Cost Sharing total that you may be responsible for under this Benefits Booklet for most medical expenses under your policy during a specified period.
+The Out-of-Pocket Annual Maximum is designed to protect you from catastrophic health care expenses.
+For your Benefit Period, after the Out-of-Pocket Annual Maximum is reached, for most services, payment will be made at 100 percent of the Maximum Allowed Amount for the remainder of your Benefit Period.
+Benefit Period Maximums, under this Benefits Booklet will still apply, even if you have satisfied your Out-of-Pocket Annual Maximum.